databricks/terraform-provider-databricks/docs/resources/metastore_data_access.md

 * `directory_id` - The directory ID corresponding to the Azure Active Directory (AAD) tenant of the application
 * `application_id` - The application ID of the application registration within the referenced AAD tenant
 * `client_secret` - The client secret generated for the above app ID in AAD. **This field is redacted on output**

+`azure_managed_identity` optional configuration block for using managed identity as credential details for Azure:
+* `access_connector_id` - The Resource ID of the Azure Databricks Access Connector resource, of the form `"/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/rg-name/providers/Microsoft.Databricks/accessConnectors/connector-name`

 ## Import